jvlppm/android-text/README.md

  * This method creates a SpannableString with the corresponding text and styles applied.
  */
 fun Text.asSpannable(context: Context): SpannableString

+/**
+ * This method resolves the Text into a simple String with no formatting information.
+ */
+fun Text.toString(context: Context): String
 ```

 ---